palestarstudios/frontline-blacksite/README.md

 **Frontline: Blacksite** is designed to be played, learned, and mastered over time.
 Whether on official servers or community-run ones, without aggressive monetization or live-service pressure.
 The only cost to *you* should be the cost of entry.
 Everything else is purely optional and cosmetic.

+> [!NOTE]
+> "Team Fortess", "Counter Strike", and "Source" are all property of Valve Software.
+We do not claim any ownership of these names

 ## When will this be on Steam?

 Soon!
 Right now we're in the process of joining the Steamworks Partner Program and getting all the important documents straight with Valve, the IRS & CRA before opening up a Steam Store page with our game and its art/content.
 It may take a couple months while certain required content (such as art, a game trailer and gameplay footage) set up for our Steam Store page!